Skip to main content

 Switches

-Click Inventory Details to view the total number of discovered switches.
+Click Inventory Details to view the total number of discovered switches(core, spine and leaf).

 Inventory details — switch count

-Click any switch info icon to check port and connection details.
+Click any switch expand icon (›) to check port and connection details.

 Switch port details